 The second guide goes deep into how to bring employee training to a remote environment.
 Training is more important than ever when work shifts from office to remote.
 But engaging employees who are not present can be a huge challenge.
 Creatively adapting existing content to new tools is a must, as is a broader rethinking of the type of content used to train employees.
 We see this as an opportunity to massively improve how employees are trained in 2021 and beyond.

 Haekka is a training platform built for remote work.
 All content is delivered via Slack (Teams coming soon).
-If you’re interested in giving it a try for free, install it in your Slack instance today.
+If you’re interested in giving it a try for free, install it in your Slack instance today, or sign up for a demo.